mwentzWW/PetroAlchemy/docs/alpha_tutorial.rst

 .. image:: img/data_import_example.png

-The column names must be “Well Name”, “Date”, “Oil”, and “Gas”.
+The column names must be *Well Name*, *Date*, *Oil*, and *Gas*.
 If your data is not set up this way you will have an import error in the application.
+You can import multiple wells at once if your file has more than one well in the *Well Name* column of your import file.

 Once the application is running you can import your data by clicking the **Import Well Data** button on the home page, or by clicking File >